 It was nearly impossible for a job seeker to understand why they were not employable, or why, despite qualifications, employers were overlooking their applications.
-Even by identifying required skills, they were unable to make use of opportunities, largely due to lack of available resources and the costs involved.
-The Central Government’s efforts in the issue are therefore, very welcome and much needed.
+Even by identifying the required skills, they were unable to make use of opportunities, largely due to a lack of available resources and the costs involved.
+The Central Government’s efforts in the issue are therefore very welcome and much needed.

 The National Skill Development Corporation, Industrial Training Institutes, and various apprenticeship programs being run by the Central and State Governments are working extensively to make the youth and workers employable.